danielcamposramos/vibe/README.md

 Thanks for [github.com](https://github.com/) for their support in open source projects, providing infastructure completely free.

 And for all the amazing open source frameworks and libraries which this project uses...
+Forked from Vibe, borrowed from SubtitleEditor and stitched together by Codex with Daniel Ramos's EchoSystems creative line and guidance.